Culinary Delights: Portugal

 Fábrica da Nata - Lisbon, Portugal

-Whether you visit Porto, Lisbon or venture down to the Algarve, an absolute must for your culinary journey is to try pastel de nata.
-These baked custard tarts are sold in bakeries on every corner in major cities as well as in supermarkets and coffee shops.
-The history of pastel de nata goes back to the 18th century when they were created by monks to use up leftover egg yolks.
+For a delicious pastel de nata (or three) in Porto & Lisbon, visit Fábrica da Nata.
+The history of pastel de nata goes back to the 18th century, when they were created by monks to use up leftover egg yolks.
 If you are wondering if these rich treats are better for breakfast or dessert, the answer is yes and yes!
 It is totally acceptable to enjoy a tart whenever your heart desires.
 Not a custard fan?
 Portugal’s bakery scene is truly impressive & offers numerous pastries and fresh baked bread all sourced with local ingredients.

 Bacalhau